Homemade Angel Food Cake: Our Traditional Family Birthday Cake

 Carefully place batter into ungreased pan, gently pushing into place

-Cut through batter with a strait edged spatula, moving it around and around in widening circles 6 times without lifting the spatula
+Cut through batter with a straight-edged spatula, moving it around and around in widening circles 6 times without lifting the spatula

 Invert immediately; hang until completely cold

-Insert straight edged spatula between cake and edge of pan to release cake, pushing in around the edge of the pan to release the cake
+Insert straight-edged spatula between cake and edge of pan to release cake, pushing it around the edge of the pan to release the cake

-Release the cake from the pan; do the same around the centre hold, then on the bottom
+Release cake from pan; do the same around the centre hold, then on the bottom

 Place a plate over the top of the cake; invert onto the plate